Watts Gallery Library & Archive

 Historical record of the Compton Pottery

-The archive and library are accessible by appointment only on Thursdays 10.30 am - 4.00pm.
+The archive and library are accessible by appointment only.
 Where possible please declare what material is required so that it can be retrieved in advance.
 Readers are able to use their own laptops and devices and can connect to the internet.

 Photocopying facilities are also available at a charge.
 Due to the vulnerable nature of some of the books and materials, photocopying will not be available in all instances.